1000nettles/foundry-magic-l10n/README.md

-# BETA - Foundry Magic L10n 🪄
+# ALPHA - Foundry Magic L10n 🪄

 A CLI tool for interacting with the Foundry Magic Localization service, with a dose of magic.